 A couple of times a year we spend a weekend away from the city at a luxurious camp-site to dedicate time to rehearsing for our concerts, and have lots of fun too.
 Camps are a great way to get to know other members of the choir.

-The MUCS Camp for 2016 is scheduled for the second week-end of April, so make sure you join in time!
+The MUCS Camp for 2018 is scheduled for the late March, so make sure you join in time!

 Each week members meet at the Clyde Hotel in Carlton for a relaxing chat and a few drinks after rehearsal.
 Others meet before rehearsal for a cheap dinner.
 Just a short stroll from where we rehearse the Clyde is a regular venue for MUCS social events.